lmielke/joringels/Readme.md

 ### create a API access Point inside oamailer package (yaml file)
+Here is a param file example for the target machine (joringels server machine).

 ```yml
     # appPath is needed for app import
     # possible actions to be performed with default parameters